riffcc/lis/README.md

 You can read more about RHC in `docs/rhc.md` (temporarily in the synthesis folder).

+## Planned Features

+Networking:
+* Fully IPv6 native with support for IPv4
+* Fully georeplicated, with support for multi-tenancy, multi-region and even multi-organization clusters

+Practicality:
+* Strong self-hosting support
+* Self-healing and data safety
+* Fast erasure coding
+* Integration with Yggdrasil for effortless NAT traversal

+Security:
+* Strong encryption and authentication

 ## Installation
 * Install Rust via Rustup: https://rustup.rs/
 * Clone the repository: `git clone https://github.com/riffcc/lis.git && cd lis`